prof-rossetti/internet-technologies/notes/environment-variables.md

 console.log(process.env.MY_SECRET_MESSAGE)
 ```

-If you are using a ".env" file to specify the variables, use [the `dotenv` package](/notes/javascript/packages/dotenv.md), in which case you'll first need to install the package and load the environment variables via the `config()` method:
+If you are using a ".env" file to specify the variables, you must use [the `dotenv` package](/notes/javascript/packages/dotenv.md) to read them, in which case you'll first need to install the package and load the environment variables via that package's `config()` method:

 ```js
 // this is a Node.js script